Back to Stories

 After graduating from Assiniboine Community College, Derksen moved to Winnipeg to begin her storied career in the not-for-profit sector.
 She has enjoyed stints in corporate sponsorship, event management, communications, and fundraising with various organizations in education, the arts, health care, community development, and agriculture.
 She is particularly proud of her work with Canadian Mennonite University, Canada’s Royal Winnipeg Ballet, the Children’s Hospital Foundation of Manitoba, Mennonite Brethren Collegiate Institute, and STARS Air Ambulance.
 At the time of writing, Derksen is working as Director of Member Development at the Agricultural Manufacturers of Canada.

-Derksen is very close with her brother Steve, his wife Rhonda, their children Dawson (Alexandra) and Samantha (Cameron), their grand-daughter Scottie, and their family pups Bailey and Oshie.
+Derksen is very close with her brother Steve, his wife Rhonda, their children Dawson (Alexandra) and grand-daughter Scottie, and Samantha (Cameron), and their family pups Bailey and Oshie.
 She loves spending time with friends, reading, binge watching a favourite show or movie, working on projects in her character home, and baking (cookies are a favourite, along with her mom’s recipes for doughnuts and butterhorns).
 She also enjoys antiquing and visiting vintage shops—usually in rural Manitoba—where she sets her sights on vintage milk stools and floral items that tastefully adorn her 115-year-old character home in north Winnipeg near Kildonan Park.
 She also loves travelling, having taken recent trips to Alaska and Ireland, with another to Scotland in the works.
 And a trip to the Eastern European villages of her grandparents’ births is making its way from the back of her mind to the top.

 Lori Derksen finds her bliss in bringing people together for a common cause but is equally comfortable riding a quad as she did on the farm, baking dozens of cookies at a time, or searching for the perfect milk stool.
 Above all, though, she is driven to help people today through her professional work and acts of service and in the future through her generous planned gifts.
 Not only would her mom be proud, Superman would be, too.